 Great cardiac vein

-The great cardiac vein, also called the anterior interventricular vein, is a large blood vessel found on the anterior (sternocostal) surface of the heart.
-It is one of the veins that constitute the greater cardiac venous system, along with the coronary sinus, middle cardiac, small cardiac, anterior cardiac, anterior and posterior interventricular, right and left marginal, left posterior, ventricular septal veins, infundibular veins, veins of the atria, vein of Zuckerkandl, vein of Cruveilhier, and oblique vein of Marshall.
+The great cardiac vein is one of the veins constituting the greater cardiac venous system, along with the coronary sinus, middle cardiac, small cardiac, anterior cardiac, anterior and posterior interventricular, right and left marginal, left posterior, ventricular septal veins, infundibular veins, veins of the atria, vein of Zuckerkandl, vein of Cruveilhier, and oblique vein of Marshall.

 The common feature of the veins of this group is that they are located in the subepicardial part of the myocardium.
 The main function of the great cardiac vein is to contribute to the venous drainage of the external layer of the myocardium.